lightningdevkit/lightningdevkit.org/docs/running-a-sample-ldk-node.md

 Local Node ID is 02e8788eb41ac1731352d87ced719afce91a1201cf0d6cca12ee79502db1b0e317.
 ```

+If you want to connect to another node you created with Polar select the node there.
+In the Connect tab you can copy the `P2P External` connection info.
+Running `connectpeer` with that will get you connected.

 To check out the complete reference for constructing a Lightning node with LDK check out the [Github repo](https://github.com/lightningdevkit/ldk-sample)